Implementing Async Batch Updates with Celery

 session.execute(

-"type": rec.transaction_type, "ts": datetime.now(timezone.utc)}
+"t": rec.transaction_type, "ts": datetime.now(timezone.utc)},

 )

-extra={"task_id": task_id, "operator_id": rec.operator_id}
+extra={"task_id": task_id, "operator_id": rec.operator_id},

 )